Spirit possession: African diasporic traditions

+Most, if not all, Afro-diasporic traditions actively practice spirit possession.
 In many of the African diaspora religions possessing spirits are not necessarily harmful or evil, but are rather seeking to rebuke misconduct in the living.
 Possession by a spirit in the African diaspora and traditional African religions can result in healing for the person possessed and information gained from possession as the spirit provides knowledge to the one they possessed.

 Haitian Vodou

 In Haitian Vodou and related African diaspora religions, one way that those who participate or practice can have a spiritual experience is by being possessed by the Loa (or lwa).
 When the Loa descends upon a practitioner, the practitioner's body is being used by the spirit, according to the tradition.
-Some spirits are believed to be able to give prophecies of upcoming events or situations pertaining to the possessed one, also called a Chwal or the "Horse of the Spirit."
+Some spirits are believed to be able to give prophecies of upcoming events or situations pertaining to the possessed one, also called a Chwal or the "Horse of the Spirit".
 Practitioners describe this as a beautiful but very tiring experience.
 Most people who are possessed by the spirit describe the onset as a feeling of blackness or energy flowing through their body.

 Umbanda

-The concept of spirit possession is also found in Umbanda, an Afro-Brazilian folk religion.
-According to tradition, one such possessing spirit is Pomba Gira, who possesses both women and males.
+The concept of spirit possession is also found in Umbanda, an Afro-Brazilian folk religion that has origins in Yoruba people.
+According to tradition, there are some guiding spirits that possess a voluntary person, which is normally done when there is a person that wants to ask for some guidance.
+When the person is possessed by a guiding spirit, the possessed person gives guidance to people that ask for consultation, by answering questions and sometimes explaining rituals to help the consulting person to achieve their goals or solve problems in their life.
+Examples of such spirits are Pomba Gira (female guardian spirit) or Exu (male guardian spirit), who possesses both women and men.
+According to the tradition everyone has a Pomba Gira and a Exu who they can call for help and protection, even if they don't possess the person asking for help, and they can always be called when the person feels it to be necessary.